MikuSnow/BetonQuest./Quick-start-tutorial.md

       bye:
         text: I need to go, sorry.

 When you save the file, reload the plugin and start the conversation again you will notice that there are two options for you to choose: `Hello!` and `I need to go, sorry.` Choosing any of them will end the conversation, because these options did not specify any pointers.

 Now add a new NPC option, for example `weather` with text `Nice weather.` and make `hello` player option point to it.
 When you save&reload, the Miner should say `Nice weather.` when you tell him `Hello!`.
 I think you get how it works.

+    NPC_options:
+      greeting:
+        text: Hi there, traveler!
+        pointers: hello, bye
+      weather:
+        text: Nice weather.
+    player_options:
+      hello:
+        text: Hello!
+        pointer: weather
+      bye:
+        text: I need to go, sorry.

-Now, everytime you talk to the Miner, he will say the same thing.
+Now, every time you talk to the Miner, he will say the same thing.
 It would be nice if the second time you talk to him he knew your name.
 We can do that with tags.
 Define a `meet_miner` event and `has_met_miner` condition.
 When you talk to the Miner for the first time, he will check if you have met him.
 If not, he will meet you (with that event) and next time you talk, the condition will be passed and he will use your name.

 Now, rename `greeting` NPC option to `first_greeting`.
 Add `meet_miner` event and negated `has_met_miner` condition (negated because this option should only show if the player has not met the Miner yet).
 You will need to surround the condition with `''`, because strings cannot start with exclamation marks in YAML.
 It should look like this: